 “Bride Price” should be made unconstitutional.
 That is what Ugandan Deobrah Awori is requesting in a Ugandan court this month.
-Awori told the court that she tried in vain to stop her husband from forcefully marrying off their daughter, Evelyn, so that he could benefit from the “bride price” she received.
+Awori told the court that she tried in vain to stop her husband from forcefully marrying off their daughter, Evelyn so that he could benefit from the “bride price” she received.

 This is a debate that has been ongoing on different fronts.
 The Sunday Monitor recently did a study on the pros and cons of “Bride Price”.
 Below is an excerpt from the article done on the subject this week.

-Examples of the negative aspects were varied and ranged from the denial of education to the girl by the parents in a bid to extract wealth from her, promoting early marriages and young men borrowing money to finance the bride price hence starting the new family in debts.
+Examples of the negative aspects were varied and ranged from the denial of education to the girl by the parents in a bid to extract wealth from her.
+Promoting early marriages and young men borrowing money to finance the bride price hence starting the new family in debts.

 Also looked at was the connection between bride price and domestic violence.
-The result revealed that 99 per cent of the interviewees had experienced domestic violence, mostly the widowed women.Loading ...
+The result revealed that 99 percent of the interviewees had experienced domestic violence, mostly widowed women.